degreepath/auditor/tests/snapshots/2018-19/major/environmental-studies.md

 - ENVST 381 (2000-1)
 - ENVST 397
 - BIO 224

-#### Level III Natural Science
-For this requirement, you must take one of the following courses:

 - BI/ES 350
 - BIO 371
 - BIO 391 (2000-1)